bethjmdev/techprep/README.md

 <h1>Practice and Prep for Software Engineering Interviews</h1>

 This file serves as a record of my journey in practicing and preparing for software engineering interviews.
-It contains information about the resources I used, the topics I studied, and my progress in honing my technical skills and interview techniques.
+It contains information about the resources I've used, the topics I've studied, and my progress in honing my technical skills and interview techniques.
 </br>
 </br>
 Progress-
 </br>
 Tracking my progress is an essential aspect of my interview preparation.
-I maintain a log to monitor the number of problems solved, topics studied, and notable insights gained.
+I am maintaining a log to monitor the number of problems solved, topics studied, and notable insights gained.
 By regularly reviewing this log, I can observe my growth and focus on areas that need further attention.
 </br>
 </br>
 Resources-(to be updated)